• Skip to primary navigation

 Notes

 *TOFU: Look for organic and sprouted tofu.
-If time permits, freeze the tofu when you bring it home from the store.
-Something magical happens in the freezer.
+If time permits, I typically freeze firm tofu when I bring it home from the store.
+Doing this improves the texture of firm tofu.
 Thaw it in the refrigerator overnight, before use.
 Since tofu is packaged in water, we need press the water out of it to make room for flavor!
 To press thawed tofu, use a tea towel and place it under and on top of the tofu.
 Set it on a plate.
 Place something heavy on top, like a cutting board, another plate or a not-so-full box of wine to press the water out.
-We don't want it too heavy or it will squash the tofu.
+We don’t want it too heavy or it will squash the tofu.
 Move the tea towel a few times to a dryer area of the towel so it can absorb more water.
 Press for about 20-30 minutes, up to an hour if you have time.

 ***Find Chipotle Chilis in Adobo sauce in the Mexican food isle at your grocery.
 Look for gluten free if needed.
 Leftovers can stay fresh in a lidded container in the fridge for several weeks or months in the freezer.